sgladkoff/goldpan-ru/docs/interpretisto.md

 The role for an equal participant during a meeting-style conference.

 As a **Participant**, you can stream your video and audio, as well as share your screen.
-You can see and hear what the other participants are streaming in video and audio, as well as access the chat.
+You can see and hear what the other **Participants** as well as **Presenters** are streaming in video and audio, as well as access the chat.

 If the conference has interpretation enabled, you will be able to choose your preferred language in order to filter out the users with the **Interpreter** role that are translating into that language.
-Any other audio will be reduced in volume to 30%, by default (you can change this in the Options).
+Any other audio will be reduced in volume to 30%, by default (you can change this in the Options), when the **Interpreter** is speaking.
+A green light will appear on your **Turn interpretation on/off** UI button if an **Interpreter** of the appropriate language pair is online.

 If you are a **Participant**, you will be asked to provide a username when logging in.